Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Discussion

-The main host galaxy SFH may support an interpretation where the young star clusters formed in tandem with the main galaxy owing to the ongoing lower-level star formation.
-The evidence for this ongoing star formation in the main galaxy comes from the moderate rest-UV light The formation of young clusters may also be a natural outcome in the aftermath of the dynamical interaction if the Relic accreted new cold gas.
-However, there exists a discrepancy between the cluster- and galaxy-inferred SFHs (more on this below).
+However, there exists a discrepancy between the cluster- and galaxy-inferred SFHs.
 Moreover, it is an open question as to how clusters get out into the halo.
-It has been suggested that clusters can form in a proto-disk and then be ejected into the halo due to violent relaxation \citep{Toomre72}.
-While mergers can drive this violent relaxation, galaxies which experience such a recent merger would generally also show morphological disturbances \citep[e.g.,][]{Toomre72,Barnes98,Mihos94,Goudfrooij07} rather than presenting as a smooth elliptical galaxy.
+It has been suggested that clusters can form in a protodisk and then be ejected into the halo due to violent relaxation \citep{Toomre72}.
+While mergers can drive this violent relaxation, galaxies that experience such a recent merger would generally also show morphological disturbances \citep[e.g.,][]{Toomre72,Barnes98,Mihos94,Goudfrooij07} rather than presenting as a smooth elliptical galaxy.
 While there does exist a hint of a red tidal arc (see Figure~\ref{fig:image}) and a prominent stream of stars in the wake of the Relic, there is otherwise no obvious evidence for a recent major merger.
 Moreover, we do not see compelling evidence for a disk-like structure in the Relic.
 That said, we cannot rule out the presence of a disk from morphology alone given the existence of fast-rotating early-type galaxies at both $z\sim0$ \citep{Cappellari2016, Graham2018} and $z\sim2$ \citep{Newman2018}.